losemeke/Data-Analysis-using-Python/README.md

-# IBM DATA ANALYST CAPSTONE PROJECT
+# IBM DATA ANALYST CERTIFICATION PROJECTS
-This is the project I worked on via IBM's Data Analytics Certification.
-I used different data wrangling methods, composed queries and put my findings on the slides.
-Feel free to check it out
+These are the data wrangling and cleaning projects I worked on via IBM's Data Analyst Certification Program.
+I worked with various datasets and performed different wrangling and cleaning methods and composed queries on Jupyter Notebook.
+All the Capstone project materials have been titled as such and its the only project where I put my findings on slides.
+Please feel free to check them out